spxbhuhb/adaptive/.github/CONTRIBUTING.md

 ./gradlew :adaptive-core:allTests
 ```

-This is only needed after version change, otherwise it is not necessary.

 ## Names

 **core modules**: The `adaptive-core`, `adaptive-gradle-plugin`, `adaptive-kotlin-plugin` modules.

-These often require special handling because they do not have the compiler plugin.
+These often require special handling because they do not use the compiler plugin.
 So, usual stuff like `@Adat` or `@CallSiteName` does not work.

 ## Adding code